erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.9.7 No breaking changes

+- `ModalPanel`: it's description (i.e. the main content area of the modal) can be a `Vnode`.
+- `Select` does not use `contentClass` anymore, but instead uses the regular mithril `className` (but not `class`, since this is a reserved keyword in TypeScript).

 v0.9.6 No breaking changes

 - For a `Collection` with secondary content, do not create a SPA route (with a #!) but leave the URL as is.